Skip to content

 #Which device is better for live TV streaming?

-Both support every major live TV service: YouTube TV, Hulu + Live TV, Sling TV, and Fubo.
-Roku has a slight edge because its home screen surfaces live TV more prominently and The Roku Channel includes some live news feeds for free.
+Both support YouTube TV, Hulu + Live TV, Sling TV, and Fubo.
+Roku’s home screen surfaces live TV more prominently, and The Roku Channel adds free live news feeds without a subscription.
+That gives Roku the edge for casual live TV viewers.

 #Do I need a subscription to use Roku or Google TV Streamer?